Over four decades the Centre has established a reputation across a broad range of organisations across government, political parties and the media.

 Best known for its comprehensive database of local election results the Centre also works on parliamentary and other elections.

 The Centre’s Directors, Professors Colin Rallings and Michael Thrasher, are regular contributors to national media.
-They write for The Sunday Times, Local Government Chronicle, and the Local Government Association’s First magazine, and have had a significant presence on ITV and Sky News since 1989 and formed part of the exit poll team that announced the surprise outcome of the 2015 general election.
+They write for The Sunday Times, Local Government Chronicle, and the Local Government Association’s First magazine, and have had a significant presence on ITV and Sky News since 1989 and formed part of the exit poll team that announced the surprise outcome of the 2015 and 2017 general elections.

-Rallings and Thrasher were awarded the prestigious Political Studies Association national award for ‘crucial work on elections over a sustained period’ combining ‘academically rigorous study with rare communicative skills’.
+Rallings and Thrasher were awarded the prestigious Political Studies Association national award in 2007 for ‘crucial work on elections over a sustained period’ combining ‘academically rigorous study with rare communicative skills’.

 A Guardian editorial (‘In praise of…Rallings and Thrasher, 02/05/2013) attested to their long and ‘distinguished record…in illuminating British democracy’.